At a glance: Super Tuesday states and delegate counts

 Delegate count: 31

 Biden won the state and will secure at least 12 delegates.
-Sanders will win at least four delegates and Bloomberg at least two.
+Sanders will win at least five delegates and Bloomberg at least two.

 Bloomberg made one of his first campaign appearances in Arkansas and picked up endorsements from elected officials there, but appears likely to finish in third place behind Biden and Sanders.